 There are actually three, for lack of a better word, adventure areas within Blood Moon Rising.
 Even the Blood Moon Orcs, which appear to be a red herring at first glance, have an objective tied into the plot and provide a reason to explore another site, the Tomb of St. Garan, which ties into the mystery.
-The doors won’t open unless it is night…and there is a riddle that hints at this!
+The doors won’t open unless it is night…again foreshadowed in a riddle!

 It’s all very well entwined without seeming convoluted.
 The Tomb of St. Garan is like a three-room dungeon…but what magnificent rooms they are.
-Ceremonial rooms revealing the debauchery of the Garanic Knights, animating stone statues that have a special way of both defeating AND bypassing them, Evil Wight human-skin cloak St. Garan etc. etc. The Night Demon Realm is sparse in encounters, but the quality of the encounters is, again, awesome.
+Ceremonial rooms revealing the debauchery of the Garanic Knights, animating stone statues that have a special way of both defeating AND bypassing them, Evil Wight human-skin cloak St. Garan etc. etc. The Night Demon Realm is sparse on encounters, but the quality of the encounters is, again, awesome.
 Props for making the Night Demons distinct and memorable btw, silent Nightgaunt-esque horrors that reproduce as larvae and burst into flame within the light of the sun.

-Even upon completion, Blood Moon Rising is never lazy, offering several possibilities for follow-up adventures (if you didn’t kill the Wight, the Gate of Kura’Drim etc. etc.).
-It’s this meticulous attention to detail and perfectionism that works in its favor.
+Even in handling its resolution, Blood Moon Rising is never lazy, offering several possibilities for follow-up adventures (if you didn’t kill the Wight, the Gate of Kura’Drim etc. etc.).
+It is this meticulous attention to detail and perfectionism that works in its favor.
 It is like an opposite Deep Carbon Observatory.
 It does not bury you under mountains of creative encounters, it instead picks a few, works them out, and makes sure the whole is a cohesive, seamless adventure.
 Well done.

 What else?
 The treasure is alright.
 The odd Item+1 (with description), precious gems and both the cloak and sword of St. Garan are unique magical items.
-Nothing mindblowing but it gets the job done (and of course the cloak is secretly cursed).
+Nothing mindblowing but it gets the job done and is perfectly respectable.
+The cloak being secretely cursed is accepted.